 We base special education services on the individual needs of a student through the Individual Education Plan developed by a team of professionals including the parents and student.
 We deliver services in the least restrictive environment, but depending on the student, each school has a continuum of services to support the needs of the students.
 The continuum of special education services range from the general classroom to homebound services.

 If you have questions concerning your child, we suggest that you contact the teacher.
-If you have a larger concern, do not hesitate to contact the Exceptional Student Services (ESS) Coordinator, Rachel Collins, at (480) 664.5015 or via email.
+If you have a larger concern, do not hesitate to contact the Exceptional Student Services (ESS) Coordinator, Jennifer Hamilton, at (480) 664-5015 or via email.
 You can also visit the Arizona Department of Exceptional Student Services website for more information.

 Fountain Hills Unified School District provides services for students who are eligible under the Individuals with Disabilities Education Act (IDEA).
 The areas of eligibility for persons from ages 3–21 are: